sdam-elte/data-exp-vis-2021/README.md

 During the course every sample code will be shown in **jupyter notebooks**, which can be accessed on the [Kooplex Edu platform](https://kooplex-edu.elte.hu).

-Each occasion starts with an hour of introduction into the current topic with examples.
-After that everyone can work on the worksheets and the lecturers will be available to help with the any related problems and questions.
+Each occasion starts with approximately an hour of introduction into the current topic with examples.
+After that everyone can work on the assignments and the lecturers will be available to help with the any related problems and questions.

 #### Course info
 Neptun code: 	**dsexplorf20vm** <br>